weblate/ns8-grafana/README.md

 Launch `configure-module`, by setting the following parameters:
 - `host`: domain name for Grafana installation
 - `lets_encrypt`: boolean, if set to true traefik will request a valid Let's Encrypt certificate
-- `http2https`: boolean, if set to true trafik will redirct HTTP request to HTTPS
+- `http2https`: boolean, if set to true traefik will redirct HTTP request to HTTPS

 Example: